lhcb/developkit-lessons/first-development-steps/06b-python.md

 * Python 2.5: Dead.
 * Python 2.6: Most libraries are dropping support, officially discontinued, but still on some legacy systems, like the default environment in SL6.
 * Python 2.7: The officially supported Python 2 release, critical security flaws fixed till roughly 2020.
-PyPy supports 2.7.10.
-Windows version is stuck requiring Visual Studio 2008 for builds.
+PyPy supports 2.7.13.
+Windows version is stuck requiring Visual Studio 2008 for builds (Careful memory design can allow use of new VS)
 * Python 3.0-3.2: Never used significantly, no library support.
 * Python 3.3: Better backwards compatibility makes this the first generally used Python 3, with Windows downloads [outpacing](http://ianozsvald.com/2013/04/15/more-python-3-3-downloads-than-python-2-7-for-past-3-months/) Python 2.7 for the first time. `u""` was added back in as a no-op.
-Note that PyPy3 is currently based on Python 3.3.5.
 * Python 3.4: Addition of asyncio features and pathlib provided even more interest.
 * Python 3.5: New features, such as matrix multiplication, are accelerating the transition from Python 2.
+Note that PyPy3 is currently based on Python 3.5.3.
 * Python 3.6: The addition of format strings make simple scripts much easier and cleaner.
+* Python 3.7: Big performance improvements make this the fastest CPython ever; dataclasses, typing, and threading improvements.

 {% keypoints "Further reading" %}
 * [The old Python wiki page](https://wiki.python.org/moin/Python2orPython3)